 Applicants will be evaluated on their personal qualities and achievements, ways that they have advanced the institution where they are employed, along with their ability to broaden the existing technological profile of the society with the goal of engaging members in relevant activities.

 The nature of this award will be one of resources, which will facilitate attendance at two consecutive TMS annual meetings, along with technical support and guidance in developing new programming.
 As such, honorees will receive complimentary registration and accommodation for both years and will be eligible for a travel allowance of up to $500 per meeting towards airfare and round-trip transportation from airport to hotel.
+Award recipients must travel to and attend the conference in order to receive the travel funds associated with this award.

 Award recipients will also be given free admission to the Young Professional Tutorial Luncheon in the year of their award, an invitation to attend division council meetings as well as technical and functional committee meetings.